 the practitioner earns the CPD points for the publication activity or the interactive activity but not both, but the practitioner may choose from which activity he or she earns the points.

-[Rule 13 amended in Gazette 20 Feb 2015 p.
+[Rule 13 amended: Gazette 20 Feb 2015 p.
 686.]

 14. QA providers